How to Create a Strong Brand Name

 Arbitrary brand names are words that have no obvious brand connection, such as Apple or Nike.

 Like metaphoric brand names, arbitrary brand names can sound creative and refreshing.
-However, it can be challenging to educate customers about the name and remove associations with the original word.
-Arbitrary brand names can also mislead, which makes them difficult to find on Google.
+However, educating customers about the name and removing associations with the original word can be challenging.

 Altered name